Fayson named new basketball coach at CHHS - The Troy Messenger

 Fayson played and graduated from Charles Henderson High School in 1989.
 He played at Alabama Southern and later played basketball at Troy University under head coach Don Maestri.
 Fayson and the Trojans led the nation in scoring in both years he was a Trojan.

 Fayson returned to Charles Henderson approximately 20 years ago to coach under former head coach Carl Hollis.
-Fayson and the Trojans made it Birmingham for the Final Four.
+Fayson and the Trojans made it to Birmingham for the Final Four.
 After taking a break from basketball, Fayson returned to Charles Henderson’s bench along with former head coach Shelby Tuck.
 He has spent the last five years with the Trojans.

 Because of that, Fayson has plenty of familiarity with the players.